 The Alumni Factor

-Whitman is among 177 colleges and universities to recieve top recognition by The Alumni Factor, a rankings institution that uses alumni feedback to generate data.
+Whitman is among 177 colleges and universities to receive top recognition by The Alumni Factor, a rankings institution that uses alumni feedback to generate data.
 Rankings are based on criteria such as alumni giving, graduation rate, average net worth of alumni and willingness of alumni to recommend their alma mater to prospective students.

-Whitman is the top-ranked college in Washington State and ranks No. 53 nationally according to StateUniversity.com, which bases its rankings on mathematical comparison of key statistical data as opposed to surveys.
+Whitman is the top-ranked college in Washington State and ranks No. 53 nationally according to StateUniversity.com, which bases its rankings on a mathematical comparison of key statistical data as opposed to surveys.
 The most important factors in the rankings are ACT/SAT scores, student retention, faculty salary, and student/faculty ratio.
 For more information about StateUniversity.com, click here.